Introduction to the History of Japanese Civilization

 A. ELEVEN fundamental elements inform Japan’s historical evolution: location in the northwestern corner of the Ring of Fire; intense tectonic/volcanic environment; dearth of natural resources; being an island-nation; a complex written language; non-monotheistic religious duality of Shintō & Buddhism; subservience of religion to political leadership; bureaucratic domination of state and society; existence of one – the world’s oldest- imperial dynasty; readiness to adopt and adapt foreign (Chinese, then Western) institutions/traditions ; self-perception of racial homogeneity.
 This full-year course – divided into two weekly classes of 1.5 hours each – blends comprehensive factual information and topical analysis of the political (institutional), social, cultural (religion, mythology and art) and economic realms of Japan’s history between the 5th century and 1941.

-B. Lectures, discussions and online materials cover fourteen major topics structured chronologically.
-Students are encouraged to access the website of the Japan Studies Association of Canada [JSAC.com],dedicated to the study of Japan.
+B. Lectures, discussions and myriad online materials cover fourteen major topics.
+Students are expected to partake in the annual Japan Culture Festival as well as visit the site of the Japan Studies Association of Canada [JSAC.com] dedicated to “all things Japan,” in Canada.

 C. Students are urged to attend classes regularly.
 Questions and debates are STRONGLY ENCOURAGED.
 However, Social Networking and Eating are allowed ONLY during breaks.

-E- Attendance worth 20% of the mark.
+IV– Attendance worth 20% of the final grade.
 DEADLINES WILL BE STRICTLY OBSERVED.
 STUDENTS MUST COMPLETE ALL ASSIGNMENTS in order to be in GOOD STANDING.
 The basic textbook for the course is J.W.
 Hall, Japan: from Prehistory to Modern Times.
-University of Michigan Press,1991.
-The instructor’s Coursepack ,a most valuable learning tool, is available in the bookstore.
+University of Michigan Press, 1991.
+The instructor’s Coursepack – a most valuable learning tool, used in every class, is available in the bookstore.
 Both items are very conveniently priced.